Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-technical-spec.md

 GetMedianTimePast(block.parent) call.

-"activation time": a block whose MTP is after this time shall comply with the new consensus rules introduced by this BUIP.
+"activation time": a block whose MTP is after this time shall comply with the new consensus rules introduced by this UAHF.

 "fork block": the first block in the active chain whose nTime is past the activation time.